Can You Compost Coffee Filters?

 Closeup pic of white coffee filter with coffee grounds

-One of the best ways to keep your Lomi compost bin happy and balanced with the different food waste is to continue adding your coffee grounds and your coffee filters to the compost.
-They keep a balance of acid and brown and green mix of items within the compost so that it continues to break down and turn consistently until you have compost ready to supply.
+One of the best ways to keep your Lomi compost bin happy and balanced with the different food waste is to continue adding your coffee grounds and your coffee filters.
+They keep a balance of acid and brown and green mix of items within the bucket so that it continues to break down and turn consistently until you have nutrient-rich plant food ready to supply.

 In Conclusion